top of page

 DSC00756 A.jpg

-Although born in Las Vegas, Aja fancies herself from Everywhere, USA, due to her army brat adjacent childhood.
-Starting her career as a theatre actress in London, New York City, and San Francisco, she moved to Los Angeles to shift her focus to playwriting.
+Starting her career as an actress in London, Aja relocated to Los Angeles to focus on writing the imaginative stories free of stereotypes that she longed to act in.
 Aja received her MFA in Dramatic Writing from the University of Southern California.

 Aja’s an alumnus of The Kennedy Center’s inaugural Black Playwrights Group, a member of the Antaeus Theatre Company Playwrights Lab, the Ammunition Theatre Company, and The Road Theatre Under Construction Playwrights Group, where she has developed numerous plays.
 Some include Journey to Alice, an Eugene O'Neill Theatre Conference Semi-Finalist, and Floating on Credit, published in The Dionysian Literary Magazine.
-Her full library of plays can be read on New Play Exchange (NPX)
+Her complete library of plays can be read on New Play Exchange (NPX)

 Bio